Czech Car Brands

 MTX Logo

-The beginning of this car brand was laid in 1969 when a workshop for repairing Skoda racing cars was opened.
-A year later, the mechanics released their own sports car called the MTX 1-01.
-By 1980, the firm had already created a huge range of sports cars that participated in several international competitions.
-All of them were developed on the Skoda and Lada chassis.
+This car brand began in 1969 when a repair shop for Skoda racing cars was opened.
+A year later, the mechanics produced their sports car, MTX 1-01.
+By 1980, the company had already created a huge lineup of sports cars, which participated in several international competitions.
+All of them were developed on Skoda and Lada chassis.

-In 1990, the company acquired a cabriolet based on the Skoda Rapid.
-Simultaneously, a roadster and a convertible were made based on the Favorit and Felicia models.
-Sometime later, the Czech manufacturer presented the fastest car of that time – the MTX Tatra V8, equipped with a 306 horsepower engine.
+In 1990, the company acquired a convertible based on the Skoda Rapid.
+At the same time, a roadster and a convertible based on the Favorit and Felicia models were released.
+Sometime later, the Czech manufacturer presented the fastest car of that time – the MTX Tatra V8, equipped with a 306 hp engine.

 Praga